 If a company has recently had a reverse stock split, this is often not good.
 Splits don’t impact the company’s value, but a price that’s dropped low enough to have the company potentially delisted is a red flag.

 The company may turn its performance around, but if a company has recently undergone a reverse stock split, you may want to think twice before investing.
 At the very least, you should review the company’s plan for improving performance to see if the plan is sound.

 Is Stock Splitting Still Necessary?

 One of the most touted benefits of stock splits is, as we discussed previously, that they make stocks more accessible to investors.
-But trading today has changed in ways that make stock splitting seem less necessary.
+But trading today has changed to make stock splitting seem less necessary.

 Investors now have many options for purchasing fractional shares of a company, which are only fractions of one share.
 Apps such as Betterment and Robinhood allow investors to buy fractional shares.
-Mutual funds, which consist of a basket of many different securities, also allow investors to purchase fractional shares.
-Many mutual funds allow investors to have a portfolio diversified across hundreds of different companies for the cost of one share of many of those companies.
+Mutual funds, consisting of a basket of many different securities, also allow investors to purchase fractional shares.
+Many mutual funds allow investors to have a portfolio diversified across hundreds of other companies for the cost of one share of many of those companies.

 Tesla and Apple’s August 2020 Stock Split

 You may have heard about stock splits more than usual lately, and if so, it seems highly likely that what you’ve listened to relates to Tesla and Apple’s August 2020 stock splits.

 Apple announced its 4-for-1 stock split at its third-quarter earnings call on July 30th.
 Apple stock began trading at its new, split share price beginning August 31st.

 Tesla announced a 5-for-1 stock split, which began trading at its revised price beginning August 31st.